thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-MAX-BUY-SELL-VOLUME.md

-# Token Max Buy Volume Rule
+# Token Max Buy Sell Volume Rule

 ## Purpose

-The token-max-buy-volume rule enforces a limit on the purchase of tokens during a certain time period.
+The token-max-buy-sell-volume rule enforces a limit on the amount of tokens purchased or sold during a certain time period.
 This rule sets the limit as a percentage of the token's total supply.
-The rule will apply to the token designated when a purchase action is detected.
+The rule will apply to the token designated when a buy or sell action is detected.

 ## Applies To: